This Is It! (bar): Community involvement

-This Is It! sponsors and supports LGBT+ and LGBT+ friendly organizations, and attempts to foster community involvement with its patrons.
+This Is It! sponsored and supported LGBT+ and LGBT+ friendly organizations, and attempts to foster community involvement with its patrons.
 The bar started hosting a monthly "Pink Hat Party" fundraising event in January 2012.
 Beneficiaries of the monthly "Pink Hat Party" have included the Milwaukee LGBT Community Center, Aids Resource Center of Wisconsin, Milwaukee Symphony Orchestra, Cream City Foundation, and the G/L Community Fund.
-Early in 2018, the bar discontinued the Pink Hat Parties.
-According to ownership, the bar will be continuing the tradition of fundraising under different formats.
+Early in 2018, the bar discontinued the Pink Hat Parties, planning to continue the tradition of fundraising under different formats.

-This Is it! has repeatedly sponsored the Milwaukee LGBT Community Center's Loft Lounge at PrideFest Milwaukee.
+This Is it! repeatedly sponsored the Milwaukee LGBT Community Center's Loft Lounge at PrideFest Milwaukee.
 Owner George Schneider also volunteered as PrideFest Milwaukee's Operations Director for many years as well as briefly serving as a board member during his last year with the organization.
-He resigned from PrideFest, Inc., now Milwaukee Pride, Inc., after the 2012 festival season, but he and bar continue to support the organization and annual festival.
+He resigned from PrideFest, Inc., now Milwaukee Pride, Inc., after the 2012 festival season, but continued to support the organization and annual festival.

 At their annual meeting on April 6, 2018, Milwaukee LGBT Community Center members elected owner Schneider to their Board of Directors.

 On a visit to Vancouver, British Columbia in October 2018, Schneider was impressed by that city's rainbow crosswalk installations.
 He shared an image on the bar's social media, and proposed the idea that Milwaukee should have similar crosswalk installations.
 The post was well received and Schneider began working with the City of Milwaukee to make the crosswalks a reality.
 It took nearly 2 years of work and cooperating with the City of Milwaukee to lay the foundations to install the crosswalks - the initial proposal being rejected.
 Finally, after seeking the aide of Milwaukee Pride, Inc., the East Town Association, and other community partners, the City of Milwaukee approved the installation officially on October 29, 2018.
 The crosswalks were painted on the morning of November 3, 2018, and a dedication ceremony hosted by Mayor Tom Barrett and Alderman Robert Bauman officially opened the crosswalks to the public.